withdavid/r4n69-ransomware/README.md

 # R4N69-Ransomware

-This ransom is created only for Educational Purposes.
+This ransom was developed only for educational purposes.

+Any unlawful or illegal act done through this tool is your entire responsibility.

 <h2>FAQ:</h2>